komxun/ardupilot-ros2-sitl/1_SITL_Fundamental.md

 > **Official page**: [Binary Installation on Ubuntu — Gazebo Harmonic documentation](https://gazebosim.org/docs/harmonic/install_ubuntu/)

-## Why Gazebo Fortress? (⚠️No longer recommended with ROS2 + ArduPilot + MAVROS)
+## Why Gazebo Fortress? (⚠️No longer recommended for ArduPilot SITL)
-⚠️ Gazebo Fortress is no longer recommended with ArduPilot SITL, as [Ardupilot Gazebo Plugin](https://github.com/ArduPilot/ardupilot_gazebo)'s Fortress branch is unstable and lacks ongoing support.
+⚠️ Gazebo Fortress is no longer recommended for ArduPilot SITL, as [Ardupilot Gazebo Plugin](https://github.com/ArduPilot/ardupilot_gazebo)'s Fortress branch is unstable and lacks ongoing support.

 - For Ubuntu 22.04, **Gazebo Harmonic** is recommended.
 However, **Gazebo Fortress** is recommended for the use with **ROS2 Humble**.